ElektraInitiative/libelektra/doc/help/kdb-set.md

 - `/sw/kdb/current/namespace`:
   Specifies which default namespace should be used when setting a cascading name.
-  Note, that as root you can set `user/sw/kdb/current/namespace` to `system` to get the expected default.
-  (by default the namespace is user)
+  By default the namespace is user, except `kdb` is used as root, then `system` is the default.

 ## EXAMPLES